Message from Rev Andy

 DMC

+The children and young people will leave for their groups partway through the service.
 A crèche will be available for babies and young children.

 Tea and Coffee will be served in the hall after the service.